IBM/fms-dgt/fms_dgt/public/databuilders/secknowledge2/README.md

 - `requires_grounding_doc` - a flag that indicates whether or not a grounding doc is provided for each question
 - `requires_rewrite` - a flag that indicates whether or not the responses under this sub-category need rewriting.
 We might have some sub-categories that their responses are already good enough and don't need rewriting.

-You should store your categories under the [`data/research/realign/templates`](data/research/realign/templates) folder.
-Check out the examples in [`data/research/realign/templates/vanilla.json`](data/research/realign/templates/vanilla.json) for templates used in the original ReAlign paper, and [`data/research/realign/templates/security.json`](data/research/realign/templates/security.json) for the templates used in the CyberPal 2.0 paper.
+You should store your categories under the [`data/public/secknowledge2/templates`](data/public/secknowledge2/templates) folder.
+Check out the examples in [`data/public/secknowledge2/templates/vanilla.json`](data/public/secknowledge2/templates/vanilla.json) for templates used in the original [ReAlign paper](https://arxiv.org/pdf/2402.12219), and [`data/public/secknowledge2/templates/security.json`](data/public/secknowledge2/templates/security.json) for the templates used in the CyberPal 2.0 paper.

 ## Databuilder Configuration

-The databuilder configuration is stored in [`realign.yaml`](realign.yaml) and contains numerous settings.
+The databuilder configuration is stored in [`secknowledge2.yaml`](secknowledge2.yaml) and contains numerous settings.

 ### Blocks

-The Realign DataBuilder involves many unique building blocks that are used in different locations in the pipeline.
+The SecKnowledge2 DataBuilder involves many unique building blocks that are used in different locations in the pipeline.
 The blocks are:

 - `classifier` - LLMBlock that is used to classify untagged rows in the dataset into the most closely aligned category and sub-category.
 The recommended option is to specify them in advance (and hence, do not use this LLM).
 - `query_builder` - LLMBlock that is used to extract search queries from the instruction, and then filter out irrelevant search queries based on the desired structure, and the existing response.